Vacant Possession | What Does It Mean and What Do Sellers Need to Know?

-If you are in the process of buying or selling a home then you might have heard the term 'vacant possession' come up and yet be a little uncertain about what exactly it means.
-On the surface of it, it is a simple concept: that a house 'sold with vacant possession' is a house that is empty and ready for the next owner to move in, unhindered.
-But, as we shall explore throughout the rest of this article, there is slightly more to it than that.
+If you are buying or selling a home, you might have heard the term 'vacant possession' come up but be puzzled about what it means.
+On the surface of it, it is a simple concept: a house 'sold with vacant possession' is a house that is empty and ready for the next owner to move in, unhindered.
+But, as we shall explore throughout the rest of this article, there is more to it than that.

 * Please note: nothing here is intended as legal advice.
 We are a company of property investors, not solicitors.
 If you are facing a legal problem, we strongly suggest you seek help from an expert.